JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 I can't get enough of them.

 2022 was the year I really went big on speaking at in-person conferences.
-I talked in Berlin _(twice!)_, Brussels, Newquay, and Raleigh -- all in the second half of the year.
+I talked in Berlin _(twice!)_, Brussels, Newquay, and Raleigh in the second half of the year.
 And at each and every one of those conferences, I met people in person who I still have interactions with online months later.
 Amazing.